launchdarkly/sdk-test-harness/docs/service_spec.md

     * `globalPrivateAttributes` (array, optional): Corresponds to the `privateAttributes` property in the SDK configuration (rather than in an individual user).
     * `flushIntervalMs` (number, optional): The event flush interval in milliseconds.
 If omitted or zero, use the SDK's default value.
     * `inlineUsers` (boolean, optional): Corresponds to the SDK configuration property of the same name.
-  * `bigSegments` (object, optional): Enables and configures Big Segments.
+  * `persistentDataStore` (object, optional): Enables and configures a persistent data store, using a test fixture rather than a real database in order to test the SDK's generalized data store behavior.
 Properties are:
+    * `callbackUri` (string, required): The base URI for the persistent data store callback fixture.
+See [Callback fixtures](./service_spec_fixtures.md).
+    * `cacheTimeMs` (number, optional): If specified, sets the cache TTL in milliseconds.
+If undefined, use the default (which should be that caching is enabled with a standard TTL).
+  * `bigSegments` (object, optional): Enables and configures Big Segments, using a test fixture rather than a real database in order to test the SDK's generalized Big Segments behavior.
+Properties are:
     * `callbackUri` (string, required): The base URI for the big segments store callback fixture.
-See [Callback fixtures](#callback-fixtures).
+See [Callback fixtures](./service_spec_fixtures.md).
-    * `userCacheSize`, `userCacheTimeMs`, `statusPollIntervalMS`, `staleAfterMs`: These correspond to the standard optional configuration parameters for every SDK that supports Big Segments.
+    * `userCacheSize`, `userCacheTimeMs`, `statusPollIntervalMs`, `staleAfterMs`: These correspond to the standard optional configuration parameters for every SDK that supports Big Segments.
   * `tags` (object, optional): If specified, this has options for metadata/tags (that is, values that are translated into an `X-LaunchDarkly-Tags` header):
     * `applicationId` (string, optional): If present and non-null, the SDK should set the "application ID" property to this string.
     * `applicationVersion` (string, optional): If present and non-null, the SDK should set the "application version" property to this string.